Relocating as a Senior Adult

 …connecting in your new hometown

 Moving to a new area can be both exciting and daunting.
-Whether you’re relocating after retirement or to be closer to family, Williamson, Maury, and Rutherford Counties offer many opportunities to become engaged in your new community and enjoy a high quality of life.
+Whether you’re relocating after retirement or to be closer to family, Williamson, Maury, Rutherford and Wilson Counties offer many opportunities to become engaged in your new community and enjoy a high quality of life.
 Here are some tips and tricks to help ease the transition into a new city – and this exciting new chapter of your life.

 There are many ways to get out and about in your community on an everyday basis.